semgrep/semgrep/README.md

   Easily block bad code so you can get back to building the next great thing.
 </h3>

-`semgrep` is a tool for easily detecting and preventing bugs and anti-patterns in your codebase.
+Semgrep is a tool for easily detecting and preventing bugs and anti-patterns in your codebase.
 It combines the convenience and rapid iteration speed of `grep`, but is "code-aware"; that is, you can easily match function calls, class or method definitions, and more.